Selfhosted password manager with Vaultwarden and Traefik

 touch acme.json

-touch traefik.yml
+touch traefik.yaml

 Directory structure should be like this